TalhoukLab/PrOType/HGSC_Classifier/final_pipeline/README.md

 # HGSC Classification Pipeline Instructions

-This documentation will guide you through the process to run the Nanostring pipeline.
+This documentation will guide you through the process to run the HGSC Classification pipeline.

 Each step below belongs to its self-contained directory, which includes all scripts and dependencies required for that particular step.
 Within each self-contained